The new Lifetime ISA

 The Lifetime ISA was introduced by the Chancellor in the March 2016 budget.
 It is primarily intended to help first-time home buyers get a foot-hold on the property ladder and people save or invest for retirement.

-The Lifetime ISA will launch on the 6th April 2017 and there are several changes to the normal ISA rules you should be aware of through a Lifetime ISA.
-We’ve explained the main ones below..
+The Lifetime ISA launched on the 6th April 2017, and there were several changes to the normal ISA rules you should be aware of through a Lifetime ISA.
+We’ve explained the main ones below.

 UK residents aged 18 to 39 can open a Lifetime ISA, however you will be able to continue to pay into your account until your 50th birthday if you like.

 You can save or invest up to £4,000 a year in a Lifetime ISA.
 This forms part of your overall ISA allowance of £20,000 for the 2017/2018 tax year.

 Each tax year, the government will add a 25% bonus on your contributions paid in to your Lifetime ISA and this bonus will be paid until your 50th birthday.